dashfwd/kotlin-cache2k-spring/README.md

        [CachingConfig.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/CachingConfig.kt) in this project for an example.

 #### Adding Caching to your service layer ####
 Cache2K is now ready to be used in your service layer.
-An example see [PersonDataService.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/service/PersonDataService.kt).
+For an example see [PersonDataService.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/service/PersonDataService.kt).

-To have the results of a method cached automatically, use the `@Cacheable` annotation here.
+To have the results of a service method cached automatically, use the `@Cacheable` annotation as shown in the code sample below.
 The first parameter is the name of the cache that was defined in [CachingConfig.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/CachingConfig.kt).
-The `key` parameter defines the key used to look up the cache entry, see the [Spring docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache-annotations-cacheable-key) for more information on that.
+The `key` parameter is used to define the key used to look the value up in the cache (See the [Spring docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache-annotations-cacheable-key) for more information on `key`).
 ```
   @Cacheable("allPeopleCache", key = "#root.methodName")
     fun loadPeopleDataUsingCache():PeopleData {